accel33/accel33/README.md

 <br>

-I am a fullstack nodejs developer.
-Focus on understanding the underlying problem at hand.
+I am a backend node developer, focus on writing efficient and clean code.

-As a software developer, I enjoy the challenges that are given to me on a daily basis at work.
-Founding solutions to the client's requirements and watching them being reflected on real life scenarios gives me much satisfaction.
+I enjoy the challenges that I receive at work, founding solutions to the client's or company's requirements and watching them being reflected on real life scenarios it's the best feeling.
+I want to be better and I will put the effort to become a great developer.
+Need to read more and write some more code on my freetime tho.
+Hope I can manage to do that this 2025.
+Level up as a programmer's year.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />